Multi-coil Magnetic Resonance Imaging with Compressed Sensing Using Physically Motivated Regularization: Experiments

 \subsection{Simulation}

-Simulated multi-coil data were generated from simulations of an axial slice of a brain created with the BrainWeb simulation software \cite{kwan1999mri,cocosco1997brainweb}.
-8 coils were used in the simulation evenly spaced around the brain with a distance of $0.5$ meters between opposite coils.
+Multi-coil data were generated with simulations of an axial slice of a brain created with the BrainWeb simulation software \cite{kwan1999mri,cocosco1997brainweb}.
+Eight rectangular coils were used in the simulation; they were evenly spaced around the brain with a distance of $0.5$ meters between opposite coils.
 The Biot-Savart law was used to simulate the sensitivity maps for each coil \cite{esin2017mri}.
-Coil coupling was simulated by constructing the sensitivity matrix $\boldsymbol{S}$ of the known sensitivity maps and projecting it onto the closest matrix of rank $5$ (its lowest three eigenvalues were set to $0$).
-The image and sensitivity maps are shown in appendix \ref{sec:simDataAndRecons}.
+Coil coupling was simulated by constructing the sensitivity matrix $\mathcal{S}$ and projecting it onto the closest matrix (in a Frobenius sense) of rank $5$.
+Figure \ref{fig:simData} shows the simulated image and the sensitivity maps of the simulated data.